Osteopathy is a gentle hands-on treatment that is safe for people of all ages, from infants to seniors.

 Can I Claim For Osteopathic Treatments?

 You can claim Osteopathic treatments under all government and the majority of private health insurance plans.
-We cannot direct bill for Osteopathy except through Blue Cross.

 You can also claim Osteopathic appointments on your taxes.